-The western ramp and approach to the bridge will be on the west side of i-5 in the Parkwood mediate terms and equivalent to the simple who can be used to be a former of the construction of the project team is working with immediate neighborhoods, checking these places of worship, to likeling these places of the control of the project team is working to likeling these places of the control of the bridge will faint disruption.
-With all opposes, the City aims to preserve existing mature trees in the project see, whetever nossible.
+The western ramp and approach to the bridge will be on the west side of I-5 in the Parkwood neighborhood.
+The project team is working with immediate neighborhoods, including three places of worship, to identify their priorities and ensure that the design and construction of the bridge will limit disruption.
+With all options, the City aims to preserve existing mature trees in the project area, wherever possible.